csci104/site/labs/lab2/index.md

 9. `output2.check`
 10. `output3.check`

-If you are using Docker, please copy and paste the `lab2` directory into the directory you mounted to the Docker container in Lab 0.
-Remember to open a shell before proceeding (ie, by running `ch shell csci104`).
-+ If you don't have a container running yet, remember to run `ch start csci104` before opening a shell!

 ## What is a debugger?

 At its core, a debugger is a tool used to inspect a program while it is running.